Thank you to Harvest Organics for collaborating on this post. While this is a sponsored post, all opinions are my own.

 First, the boxes had to be cleared.

 After I cleared all of the leaves, weeds and random items from my raised beds, I added on to one of the boxes (the middle of the three).
 I’ve been gardening in either 4’x3′ or 4’x4′ boxes for years, and in 2012 I made the switch to the hard plastic 4’x4′ boxes.
 I have 3 boxes to plant in, and only one set had two boxes stacked (allowing for deeper soil).
 My yard is sloped, and while this has worked for me in the past, I wanted to take things a little further this year.
 So the middle box got an extra layer so I can have even more of the Harvest Organics Raised Bed Mix for my plants.
+It might be a good idea for me to check out some lawn reviews to better understand how I could organize my garden.
+My friends have been telling me that they have some excellent information.

 So why Harvest Organics?
 Well, I’m looking to have a cleaner, greener and more sustainable garden this year.
 Harvest manages to keep nearly 2,000,000 tons of waste from ending up in landfills.
 They are turning waste into organic gardening products.
 These products then feed the earth in order to feed people – and create a more sustainable planet.
 My boy has been REALLY into recycling and composting lately.
 If we attempt to put something in the trash, he will call us out and ask “do you hate the earth?”
 I actually love the earth, and I want to make sure it’s around a long, long time.